pHyph

 Medical effect

 pHyph provides symptom relief from the first day for most women.
-The bothersome odor decreases after just one day, and after 7 days, 89% report that it has decreased or is completely gone (62%-66%).
+The bothersome odor decreases after just one day, and after 7 days, almost 90% report decrease in symptoms.
+Symptoms are completely resolved in nearly 70% of patients after completing a treatment course with pHyph. *

 Treatment with antibiotics have a recurrence rate of 23-46% compared to treatment with pHyph where the risk of recurrence is only 5,6-13,9%.